opp11/ctp/README.md

 `PINS...` is a list of pin numbers (between 1 and 16) seperated by a space.
 Any pins which have not been given a value will remain in their current state (either `ON` or `OFF`).
-Furthermore the `REST` keyword may be used to specify any pins, which have not yet been given a value.
+Furthermore the `REST` keyword may be used to specify any pins which have not yet been given a value.
 Note however that no pins may be specified after the `REST` keyword, but it is *not* necessary to have pins *before* `REST`.